G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 </html>

 ## Usage
 To get started, you'll need to install either the Executable file version or Python script version as described below.
-Whichever varsion you install, the parameters that specify the bands of interest and the "home" DXCCs are in the bat file 'BandSpotsHere.bat'; you'll need to edit these to suit your area of interest before running.
+Whichever version you install, the parameters that specify the bands of interest and the "home" DXCCs are in the bat file 'BandSpotsHere.bat'; you'll need to edit these to suit your area of interest before running.

 Once the program is running, the following hotkeys are available:
 - b cycles through the bands speccified in the bat file